The Reporter (Parks and Recreation): Plot

-Leslie (Amy Poehler) announces she has invited a reporter from the local Pawnee Journal newspaper to write a story about the construction pit that she plans to turn into a park.
+Leslie announces she has invited a reporter from the local Pawnee Journal newspaper to write a story about the construction pit that she plans to turn into a park.
 Leslie meticulously prepares for the interview, instructing the members of her subcommittee to "stay on message."
-Over lunch with Mark Brendanawicz (Paul Schneider), Leslie seeks advice on how to deal with the press.
+Over lunch with Mark Brendanawicz, Leslie seeks advice on how to deal with the press.
 Leslie once again tells the documentary crew like she did in the pilot that she previously had sex with Mark and seems to still harbor feelings for him.
-The reporter, Shauna Malwae-Tweep (Alison Becker) arrives the next day to interview Leslie, along with Ann (Rashida Jones) and Andy (Chris Pratt).
+The reporter, Shauna Malwae-Tweep arrives the next day to interview Leslie, along with Ann and Andy.
 During the interview, Andy reveals he was drunk when he fell in the pit, much to the horror of Leslie and Ann, who were not previously aware of it.

 Leslie calls Mark for assistance in dealing with the reporter and Mark, seemingly attracted to Shauna, ends up leaving the parks department office with her.
 The next morning, Leslie waits at the pit for an interview with Shauna.
 Leslie is surprised when Mark drops Shauna off at the site and, when she sees Shauna is wearing the same dress as the previous day, she realizes Mark and Shauna have had sex.
 Leslie is standoffish and irritable during the interview, and she later confronts Mark, who says that it is a private matter and tells Leslie she is acting like a "huge dork."
 When Leslie says she cannot have this type of behavior from members of her subcommittee, Mark resigns from the committee.
 Leslie asks for another interview with Shauna, attributing her behavior during their last interview due to food poisoning from a burrito.
 During the interview, Shauna reads a number of quotes claiming the park will never be built, and that the existence of unicorns, leprechauns and talking monkeys are more likely.
 Leslie is disappointed to learn that Mark was quoted as saying "this park is never, ever, ever, ever going to happen".